What I build, and how engagements work.

 Competitor Watch + Weekly Intel

-Scans 6+ competitors across pricing pages, launch blogs, X, changelogs.
-Flags pricing changes and launches.
-Weekly intel report drafted Sunday night.
-Lands in your inbox Monday morning.
+Tracks six or more competitors across pricing pages, launch blogs, X, and changelogs, and flags pricing changes and new launches.
+The weekly report drafts Sunday night and lands in your inbox Monday morning.

 ~$0.12/daySPRINT-READY